 Red light does not disrupt the forming of rhodopsin, a chemical released by the body when our eyes detect low light for roughly 20 minutes.
 This chemical aids our night vision and evolved to help us detect threats at night.

-Submariners and other professions having to go from well lit premises to the outdoors are familiar with how red light preserves night vision.
+Submariners and other professionals having to go from well-lit premises to the outdoors are familiar with how red light preserves night vision.

-Imagine yourself observing the sky at night and wanting to read a sky chart, check your device, or look up instructions — you’ll need lighting to see these clearly.
+Imagine yourself observing the sky at night and wanting to read a sky chart, check your device, or look up instructions — you’ll need lighting to see these.

 Especially, if you are just starting to learn the ropes of how to use your new telescope.
 Or if you have those extra eyepieces you’re yet to use.
 Red light is what you need.